bruderstein/PythonScript/docs/source/scintilla.rst

    Retrieve a '\n' separated list of descriptions of the keyword sets understood by the current lexer.

    See Scintilla documentation for `SCI_DESCRIBEKEYWORDSETS <http://www.scintilla.org/ScintillaDoc.html#SCI_DESCRIBEKEYWORDSETS>`_

+.. method:: Editor.setLineEndTypesAllowed(lineEndBitSet)

+   Set the line end types that the application wants to use.
+May not be used if incompatible with lexer or encoding.

+   See Scintilla documentation for `SCI_SETLINEENDTYPESALLOWED <http://www.scintilla.org/ScintillaDoc.html#SCI_SETLINEENDTYPESALLOWED>`_

+.. method:: Editor.getLineEndTypesAllowed() -> int

+   Get the line end types currently allowed.

+   See Scintilla documentation for `SCI_GETLINEENDTYPESALLOWED <http://www.scintilla.org/ScintillaDoc.html#SCI_GETLINEENDTYPESALLOWED>`_

+.. method:: Editor.getLineEndTypesActive() -> int

+   Get the line end types currently recognised.
+May be a subset of the allowed types due to lexer limitation.

+   See Scintilla documentation for `SCI_GETLINEENDTYPESACTIVE <http://www.scintilla.org/ScintillaDoc.html#SCI_GETLINEENDTYPESACTIVE>`_

+.. method:: Editor.getLineEndTypesSupported() -> int

+   Bit set of LineEndType enumertion for which line ends beyond the standard LF, CR, and CRLF are supported by the lexer.

+   See Scintilla documentation for `SCI_GETLINEENDTYPESSUPPORTED <http://www.scintilla.org/ScintillaDoc.html#SCI_GETLINEENDTYPESSUPPORTED>`_

+.. method:: Editor.allocateSubStyles(styleBase, numberStyles) -> int

+   Allocate a set of sub styles for a particular base style, returning start of range

+   See Scintilla documentation for `SCI_ALLOCATESUBSTYLES <http://www.scintilla.org/ScintillaDoc.html#SCI_ALLOCATESUBSTYLES>`_

+.. method:: Editor.getSubStylesStart(styleBase) -> int

+   The starting style number for the sub styles associated with a base style

+   See Scintilla documentation for `SCI_GETSUBSTYLESSTART <http://www.scintilla.org/ScintillaDoc.html#SCI_GETSUBSTYLESSTART>`_

+.. method:: Editor.getSubStylesLength(styleBase) -> int

+   The number of sub styles associated with a base style

+   See Scintilla documentation for `SCI_GETSUBSTYLESLENGTH <http://www.scintilla.org/ScintillaDoc.html#SCI_GETSUBSTYLESLENGTH>`_

+.. method:: Editor.getStyleFromSubStyle(subStyle) -> int

+   For a sub style, return the base style, else return the argument.

+   See Scintilla documentation for `SCI_GETSTYLEFROMSUBSTYLE <http://www.scintilla.org/ScintillaDoc.html#SCI_GETSTYLEFROMSUBSTYLE>`_

+.. method:: Editor.getPrimaryStyleFromStyle(style) -> int

+   For a secondary style, return the primary style, else return the argument.

+   See Scintilla documentation for `SCI_GETPRIMARYSTYLEFROMSTYLE <http://www.scintilla.org/ScintillaDoc.html#SCI_GETPRIMARYSTYLEFROMSTYLE>`_

+.. method:: Editor.freeSubStyles()

+   Free allocated sub styles

+   See Scintilla documentation for `SCI_FREESUBSTYLES <http://www.scintilla.org/ScintillaDoc.html#SCI_FREESUBSTYLES>`_

+.. method:: Editor.setIdentifiers(style, identifiers)

+   Set the identifiers that are shown in a particular style

+   See Scintilla documentation for `SCI_SETIDENTIFIERS <http://www.scintilla.org/ScintillaDoc.html#SCI_SETIDENTIFIERS>`_

+.. method:: Editor.distanceToSecondaryStyles() -> int

+   Where styles are duplicated by a feature such as active/inactive code return the distance between the two types.

+   See Scintilla documentation for `SCI_DISTANCETOSECONDARYSTYLES <http://www.scintilla.org/ScintillaDoc.html#SCI_DISTANCETOSECONDARYSTYLES>`_

+.. method:: Editor.getSubStyleBases() -> str

+   Get the set of base styles that can be extended with sub styles

+   See Scintilla documentation for `SCI_GETSUBSTYLEBASES <http://www.scintilla.org/ScintillaDoc.html#SCI_GETSUBSTYLEBASES>`_

 ..
 End of Autogeneration /* --Autogenerated ---- */